MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 # DNS Server Behavior {#server-behavior}

+## Authoritative servers

-When replying to an SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as any relevant CNAME records) in the Additional Section for any in-bailiwick SvcDomainNames.
+When replying to an SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as any relevant CNAME or
+{{!DNAME=RFC6672}} records) in the Additional Section for any in-bailiwick SvcDomainNames.

+## Recursive resolvers {#recursive-behavior}

-Recursive resolvers that are aware of SVCB SHOULD ensure that the client can execute the procedure in {{client-behavior}} without issuing a second round of queries, by following this procedure while constructing a response to a stub resolver for an SVCB record query:
+Recursive resolvers that are aware of SVCB SHOULD ensure that the client can execute the procedure in {{client-behavior}} without issuing a second round of queries, by incorporating all the necessary information into a single response.
+For the initial SVCB record query, this is just the normal response construction process (i.e. unknown RR type resolution under

-1. When processing an SVCB response from an authoritative server, add it to the Additional section (unless it is the Answer).
+{{!RFC3597}}).
+For followup resolutions performed during this procedure, we define incorporation as adding all Answer and Additional RRs to the Additional section, and all Authority RRs to the Authority section, without altering the response code.

+Upon receiving an SVCB query, recursive resolvers SHOULD start with the standard resolution procedure, and then follow this procedure to construct the full response to the stub resolver:

+1. Incorporate the results of SVCB resolution.

-2. If all records are in ServiceForm, resolve A and AAAA records for each SvcDomainName (or for the owner name if the SvcDomainName is "."), and include all the results in the Additional section.
+2. If any of the resolved SVCB records are in AliasForm, choose an AliasForm record at random, and resolve SVCB, A, and AAAA records for its SvcDomainName.

-3. Otherwise, select an AliasForm record at random, and resolve A, AAAA, and SVCB records for the SvcDomainName.
-If the SVCB record does not exist, add the A and AAAA records to the Additional section.
-Otherwise, go to step 1, subject to loop detection heuristics.
+    - If any SVCB records are resolved, go to step 1, subject to loop detection heuristics.

+    - Otherwise, incorporate the results of A and AAAA resolution, and terminate.

+3. All the resolved SVCB records are in ServiceForm.
+Resolve A and AAAA queries for each SvcDomainName (or for the owner name if SvcDomainName is "."), incorporate all the results, and terminate.

+In this procedure, "resolve" means the resolver's ordinary recursive resolution procedure, as if processing a query for that RRSet.
+This includes following any aliases that the resolver would ordinarily follow (e.g. CNAME, {{!DNAME}}).

+## General requirements

 All DNS servers SHOULD treat the SvcParam portion of the SVCB RR as opaque and SHOULD NOT try to alter their behavior based